Rainford Street Social, Surry Hills

 We’re not very big wine drinkers but I actually liked this Chardonnay quite a bit – unfortunately I didn’t catch the name of it, Miss K isn’t normally a fan of wine at all but ended up drinking more than usual!

 I’m sure you’ve realised by now that this was no ordinary meal, this was another entree that was served as part of the tasting menu.
 They sure kept us fed that night, a lot of people were worried they wouldn’t be able to finish it all (not a bad thing)!
-I’m actually quite a fan of these meatballs and loved the tomato fondue and melted swiss cheese served on top so I was happy when I saw them being served again outside of the slider.
+I’m actually quite a fan of these meatballs and loved the tomato fondue and melted swiss cheese served on top so I was happy when I saw them being served again.

 Along with our mains we were also served some sides which were very popular with everyone on the table.
 The cauliflower cheese was my personal favourite (melted cheese!) and Miss K really enjoyed the pumpkin which was grilled very soft and smothered in delicious aromatic yoghurt.